httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 frame to indicate multiple origins:

 Origin-Len:
-: An unsigned, 16-bit integer indicating the length, in octets, of the Origin field.
+: An unsigned, 16-bit integer indicating the length, in octets, of the ASCII-Origin field.

 Origin:
 : An optional sequence of characters containing the ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) that the sender believes this connection is or could be authoritative for.

 The ORIGIN frame does not define any flags.
+However, future updates to this specification MAY define flags.
+See {{process}}.

 ## Processing ORIGIN Frames {#process}